Remote development benefits and best practices

 COVID accelerated a trend to remote work and by all indications, large sectors of the workforce will remain either remote or in some sort of hybrid environment.
-This is certainly true for software development teams.
-Today there are over 28,000 jobs posted on Indeed for remote developers.

 Developers are better suited than most to adapt easily to remote work since much of their daily workflow involves accessing remote servers and repositories.

 In this guide, we will explore both the opportunities and best practices for any developer who is interested in working remotely.